 Dr. Wood holds the NSCA's Certified Strength and Conditioning Specialist and USA Weightlifting's Advanced Sport Performance Certification.
 She is currently the Head Strength and Conditioning Coach and an Assistant Track Coach at South Doyle High School in Knoxville, TN.

-She earned her B.A. from Montclair State University in Health and Physical Education with teacher licensure, and both her M.S. and Ed.D. in Exercise Science from The University of Tennessee.
-Her areas of concentration were Motor Learning, Social and Psychological Aspects of Sport, and Research Design and Statistical Analysis.
+She earned her B.A. from Montclair State University in Health and Physical Education with teacher licensure, and both her M.S. and Ed.D. in Exercise Science from The University of Tennessee with concentrations in Motor Behavior and Sport Psychology, and Research Design/Statistical Analysis.